meet1830/Project_magic_match/README.md

 # About this project

 This is a cards game using React.js.
-Here after selcting first card need to select second card and match it with the first card.
-If they do not match, then both the cards again flip backwards and have lost a turn.
+Here after selecting any first card need to select second card and match it with the first card.
+If they do not match, then both the cards again flip backwards and the user has lost a turn.
 If they match, then can move on to match the next set of cards.
 The player with minimum no of turns to match all the cards wins.
 Check it out here: https://silly-horse-608b7d.netlify.app